NateEaton/PonyExpress/README.md

 The catalog uses DataTables for powerful filtering and sorting.
 Click any article title to jump directly to that page in the PDF viewer.

-**Note:** The catalog is intentionally hidden on mobile devices (screens < 768px) since PDFs don't display well in mobile iframes.
-Mobile users can still browse the carousel and download PDFs to view in their device's native PDF reader.
+**Note:** The catalog is optimized for desktop viewing and hidden on mobile devices.
+Mobile users can browse the carousel and use their browser's native PDF search within individual issues.

 ### PDF Viewer
-Built-in PDF viewer with:
+**Desktop:** Built-in iframe viewer with:
 - Page-specific deep linking (jump to specific pages from catalog)
 - Share functionality (copy direct links to specific issues)
 - Open in new tab option
 - Embedded OCR text for in-PDF searching (Ctrl+F / Cmd+F)

+**Mobile:** Optimized for native browser PDF viewing:
+- PDFs open directly in a dedicated browser tab named 'ponyExpressPDF'
+- Multiple selections reuse the same tab to prevent clutter
+- Access to native mobile share/save features
+- Better performance and compatibility on mobile browsers

 ### Analytics
 Privacy-respecting analytics via GoatCounter to track usage without invasive tracking.